 220.127.116.11 - Back button: context menus and dialogs

 If the current page displays a context menu or a dialog, the pressing of the Back button must close the menu or dialog and return the user to the screen where the context menu or dialog box was opened.

-For games, when the Back button is pressed during gameplay, the game can choose to present a pause context menu or dialog or navigate the user to the prior menu screen.
-Pressing the Back button again while in a paused context menu or dialog closes the menu or dialog.
+For games, when the Back button is pressed during gameplay, the game can choose to present a pause context menu or dialog, or it can navigate the user to the prior menu screen.

 An app must not exceed 90 MB of RAM usage, except on devices that have more than 256 MB of memory.

-For more info on memory requirements for Windows Phone, see App memory limits for Windows Phone 8.
+For more information on memory requirements for Windows Phone, see App memory limits for Windows Phone 8.

 5.2.6 - Trial apps

 An app must not invoke either of the Trial APIs in a tight loop.
 For example, a game app must not invoke either of the Trial APIs while in a game loop.
 The API should be called infrequently and the value returned should be cached.
 For information about best practices for creating trial apps, see Creating trial apps for Windows Phone 8.